Anaemia is defined as a haemoglobin (Hb) level below reference values, which vary depending on sex, age and pregnancy status (see Table 2).

 - Common signs: pallor of the conjunctivae, mucous membranes, palms of hands and soles of feet; fatigue, dizziness, dyspnoea, tachycardia, heart murmur.

-- Signs that anaemia may be immediately life threatening: sweating, thirst, cold extremities, oedema in the lower limbs, respiratory distress, angina, shock.
+- Signs of decompensation: cold extremities, altered mental status, oedema in the lower limbs, respiratory distress, elevated jugular venous pressure, cardiac/coronary failure, shock.

-- Significant signs: cheilosis and glossitis (nutritional deficiency), jaundice, hepatosplenomegaly, dark coloured urine (haemolysis), bleeding (maelena, haematuria, etc.), signs of malaria.
+- Significant signs: cheilosis and glossitis (nutritional deficiency), jaundice, hepatosplenomegaly, dark coloured urine (haemolysis), bleeding (maelena, haematuria, etc.), signs of malaria (Chapter 6), etc.

 Laboratory